 The values must be lived out in your company every day.
 So we recommend you organise special events to highlight the values and ensure they are taken on board by your employees.

 To create bespoke events for your staff, we will support you in designing special occasions and days when your teams can experience and experiment with these values.
-Solidarity, attention, friendliness, excellence, enthusiasm, sharing, know-how and local service – all these values can be expressed through regular staff drinks, discussion days, charity activities, pride exhibitions, Family Days or collaborative workshops, all of which will make your employees stakeholders in your corporate culture.
+Solidarity, attention, friendliness, excellence, enthusiasm, sharing, know-how and local service – all these values can be expressed through regular social drinks, discussion days, charity activities, pride exhibitions, Family Days or collaborative workshops, all of which will make your employees stakeholders in your corporate culture.

 Do you want to find out yours and put them into action?